tirokoii/wu1-uppgift-cv/loggbok.md

 Write down key words.
 Find websites that fit the keywords.

 To next lesson: Look up html and css code for the websites chosen.

+# Second lesson

+Look up html code.
+Then CSS code.
+Choose an color scheme.

+To next lesson: Fix problem with CSS.
+Continue coding html.
+Choose a more concrete color scheme.